Amending Tax Returns: Deadlines, Process, and FAQs

 You may be allowed more time for an amended return in certain circumstances.
 The extension would depend on the conditions you qualify for.
 These conditions include:

 In some cases, the IRS may permit individuals to submit an amended return at a later date upon request.
-For more information, refer to the special cases IRS topic.
+For more information, refer to the exceptional cases IRS topic.

 Why Do You Need to Amend Tax Returns?

-There may be several reasons why you’d have to correct a previously filed tax return.
+You may have to correct a previously filed tax return for several reasons.
 Regardless of your reason, you should understand all possible reasons to ensure your returns are accurate and won’t attract IRS scrutiny.

 Failing to Report All Income Sources

-Taxpayers with second jobs or side hustles might forget to declare the income they received from their other income streams.
+Taxpayers with second jobs or side hustles need to remember to declare the income they received from their other income streams.

 Missing or Inaccurate 1099 Forms

-If you don’t receive all the 1099 forms for the tax year, you might have to amend your return.
+You might have to amend your return if you don’t receive all the 1099 forms for the tax year.
 This also applies to missing forms.

 Human Error